TheSmiths/ts.boilerplate/README.md

 machine*.
 Different SDK versions, simulators or emulators might be supplied, everything is working the same way.

 ## Documentation
 As every module and API shall be documented, that's why we've also integrated our forked version of [JsDuck](https://github.com/ktorz/jsduck).
 With this tools, we can easily build powerful documentation resources directly from the source code.
 Also, all these documentations can be published to an external hosting service such as *gh-pages*.

+## Exporting Results
+As I write those lines, there is only one kind of export available after a build (or a set of travis task).
+Any screenshot made with Calabash (yes, Calabash offer you to query devices and emulator with mobile gestures; Doing a screenshot is one of them) could be exported to an external cloud storage.
+For this, we rely on [cloudinary](http://cloudinary.com/) which provides a great API to achieve such a goal.
+The travis console is also writing down a lot of output from either builds or test runners.
+It might be great to find a way to export all of them in order to generate consistent reports after each build.

 ## ts-boilerplate
 Finally, we come up about the tool.
 The main purpose of this module is to grab and setup an